CLI

 # Open browser automatically (default)

-bengal serve --open
+bengal serve --open-browser

 # Verbose output (show file watch events)